terzikk/BreakChecker/README.md

 ## Configuration

-Two environment variables configure the crawler:
+Three environment variables configure the crawler:

 - `HIBP_API_KEY` – HaveIBeenPwned API key.
+- `LEAKCHECK_API_KEY` – LeakCheck API key for phone breach lookup.
 - `CRAWL_DEPTH` – maximum crawl depth (defaults to `3`).

 When a `config.json` file exists in the repository root it overrides the